anima-wg/brski-cloud/anima-brski-cloud.md

     |                      |
 ~~~

-The process starts, in step 1, when the Pledge establishes a Mutual TLS channel with the Cloud Registrar using artifacts created during the manufacturing process of the Pledge.
+The process starts, in step 1, when the Pledge establishes a Mutual TLS channel with the Cloud Registrar using the IDevID certificate and the trust anchors created during the manufacturing process of the Pledge.

 In step 2, the Pledge sends a voucher request to the Cloud Registrar.